mokeyish/gitlab-svgs/README.md

 ## Requirements

 - You’ll need [**yarn**](https://yarnpkg.com/en/) and [**node**](https://nodejs.org/en/download/) installed.
 On a Mac, you can install yarn with `brew install yarn`.
-- For the first time, or after updating from master, use `yarn install` to install the latest dependencies.
+- For the first time, or after updating from the `main` branch, use `yarn install` to install the latest dependencies.

 ## Commands